bitfinexcom/bfx-hf-ui/README.md

+### Deprecation notice
+As of March 18, 2025 this repository and other associated repositories, as well as the associated releases are no longer maintained.
+All of the artifacts are provided as is without any guarantees and using them may lead to unstable trading behaviors.
+Consider this before use.

 ### IMPORTANT NOTICE
 As [announced](https://www.bitfinex.com/posts/1072/), on November 6, 2024 Bitfinex Honey will no longer support the 'dead-man switch' or 'DMS' feature.
 This will apply to all versions of Bitfinex Honey.
 Your version of Bitfinex Honey will be affected.
 This change will mean that the orders you created using any version of Bitfinex Honey will continue running even if you turn off the machine running Bitfinex Honey.
 Previously, the DMS feature would have stopped those orders when you disconnected.
 If you do not want those orders to continue, you can close open orders before you disconnect Bitfinex Honey, or close them manually by logging into Bitfinex.